Valkorz/Valkorz/README.md

 ### Project 3: [CVToolBox](https://github.com/Valkorz/CVToolBox)
 ![CVToolBox](https://github-readme-stats.vercel.app/api/pin/?username=Valkorz&repo=CVToolBox&theme=graywhite)

 A work-in-progress Computer Vision and Artificial Intelligence library build entirely in C. The main goal is to create a library containing definitions for different data structures and AI algorithms, similar to frameworks/libraries such as OpenCV, PyTorch and TensorFlow.
-The main intent of the project is to educate myself on the detailed functionality of artificial intelligence, whilst taking big examples (such as PyTorch) as an example.
+The main intent of the project is to educate myself on the detailed functionality of artificial intelligence.

 ## 📫 Contact Me